Author has written 10 stories for Harry Potter, Twilight, Lord of the Rings, Percy Jackson and the Olympians, Addams Family, and Sherlock.

 Professor Noose's Abbreviated Lesson on Extremely Formal English for Fanfiction Writers

 Alright now, ye floundering, uninformed masses, 'tis time to learn how to actually use that 'fancy language' you insist on including in your writing!
 This is Professor Noose's Abbreviated Lesson on Extremely Formal English for Fanfiction Writers!
+I have indicated the key-points in bold font.
 Prepare to take notes, because this will be included on the test!
 (The test being me reading your stories and counting how many times I have to facepalm.)

 Let's start with the simplest one: Who versus Whom.